marbl/metAMOS/README.md

 [TOC](#table-of-contents)
 ### A) HARDWARE REQUIREMENTS

-MetAMOS was designed to work on any standard 64bit Linx environment.
+MetAMOS was designed to work on any standard 64bit Linux environment.
 To use MetAMOS for tutorial/teaching purposes, a minimum of 8 GB RAM is required.
-To get started on real data sets a minimum of 32 GB of RAM is recommened, and anywhere from 64-1000 GB may be necessary for larger datasets.
+To get started on real data sets a minimum of 32 GB of RAM is recommended, and anywhere from 64-1000 GB may be necessary for larger datasets.
 In our experience, for most 50-100 million read datasets, 64 GB is a good place to start (128 GB of memory now available on High Memory Instance at Amazon Elastic Compute Cloud ).